0xADE1A1DE/AssemblyLine/tools/README.md

             Sets a given CHUNK_SIZE boundary in bytes.
 Nop padding will be used to ensure no instruction opcode crosses the specified CHUNK_SIZE boundary.
     ```
-1. A specific chunk size within a memory block could be specified (chunk sizes less must be greater than 1),
+1. A specific chunk size could be specified for instruction alignment (chunk sizes must be greater than 1),
-1. Then a chunk size is given, assemblyline will ensure no instruction opcode crosses the chunk boundary by applying nop padding
+1. Assemblyline will ensure no instruction opcode crosses the chunk size boundary by applying nop padding

 #### Set assembly mode to NASM